2026 World Cup Matches in Mexico City

 Estadio Azteca de Ciudad de México | ©Ralf Peter Reimann

-At the Azteca Stadium in Mexico City, the 2026 World Cup kicks off with a unique energy: the Mexican national team will face South Africa and a team from the playoffs in two nights that promise passion, noise, and pure excitement.
+At Azteca Stadium in Mexico City, the 2026 World Cup kicks off with a unique energy: the Mexican national team will face South Africa and a team that made it through the play-offs over two nights that promise passion, noise, and pure excitement.
 A legendary stadium, a vibrant city, and the perfect setting to experience soccer while discovering the magic of the Mexican capital.

 Which 2026 World Cup matches will be played in Mexico City?

 Mexico City will take center stage from day one.
-The opening match will be held here, marking the start of a new edition of the most important tournament on the planet.
-Watching a World Cup match at the Azteca Stadium is like experiencing history live.
-It is an experience that goes beyond soccer.
+The opening match will be held here, marking the start of a new edition of the world’s most important tournament.
+Watching a World Cup match at Azteca Stadium is like living history firsthand.
+It’s an experience that goes beyond soccer.

 Upcoming matches